jems-io/js-di/README.md

 ### Kernel

-The kernel, is used to register, manage and resolve dependencies, also you can use it to creates and administrate containers. ``` We will discuss container in next explanations```.
+The kernel, is used to register, manage and resolve dependencies, also you can use it to creates and administrate containers. ``` We will discuss container in comming examples ```.

 ### Registering and configuring dependencies.